DrAcula27/odin-rock-paper-scissors/README.md

 <strong>The Odin Project - Foundations - JavaScript Basics - Project: Rock, Paper, Scissors</strong>

 <p>The goal of this project is to build on and cement my JavaScript skills and knowledge that I have gained while working through The Odin Project.</p>
-<p>I will be building a simple implementation of the classic "rock-paper-scissors" game from scratch using JavaScript.</p>
+<p>This project is a simple implementation of the classic "rock-paper-scissors" game from scratch using JavaScript.</p>
 <p>The first iteration of this game will be played soley within the console.
 I will revisit this project later in the JavaScript Foundations to add a GUI using HTML and CSS.</p>

 <strong>After completing this project, I have accomplished:</strong>